1. Definitions and Interpretation

 - remain fully liable to the Customer under the Agreement for all the acts and omissions of each Sub-Processor as if they were its own; and

 - ensure that all persons authorized by the Licensor or any Sub-Processor to process Protected Data are subject to a binding written contractual obligation to keep the Protected Data confidential.
+This contractual obligation shall bind the Sub-Processor to the same data protection obligations as set forth herein.

 - The Licensor shall co-operate and assist, as reasonably requested by the Customer to enable the Customer to comply with any exercise of rights by a Data Subject under the Data Protection Laws in respect of Protected Data Processed by the Licensor or any Sub-Processor under the Agreement (including, without limitation, in relation to the retrieval and/or deletion of a Data Subject’s Personal Data).